 2. Attend Cool local events.

 Despite Cleburne’s relatively small size, it’s famous for hosting some of the best festivals and events in the region.
 Shakespeare in the Park is a popular annual two-day summer event.
-Held at Winston Patrick McGregor Park (approximately six minutes drive outside of the downtown district), the event hosts an outdoor performance of various Shakespeare’s plays by the local Plaza Theatre Company.
+Held at Winston Patrick McGregor Park (approximately a six-minute drive outside of the downtown district), the event hosts an outdoor performance of various Shakespeare plays by the local Plaza Theatre Company.
 Another exciting event is the Cleburne Wine & Art Festival, where guests can sample some of the best vino and dishes in the region.
-Traveling throughout Texas, winemakers and restaurateurs showcase their best delicacies on Market Square to help raise money for local charities in Cleburne.
-Among the wineries that serve samples at the event are Texas Southwind, Haak and Big Rock.
-Up to 58 vendors are expected to appear at the next event.
+Traveling throughout Texas, winemakers and restaurateurs showcase their best delicacies in Market Square.
+Among the wineries that serve samples at the event are other vendors.
 Pioneer Days is a fantastic festival to travel back into time and watch re-enactors in authentic attire.
 Guests can explore a Civil War encampment and admire the Native Americans in costume as they battle each other.
 Food and craft vendors are available for guests to grab a hearty lunch and shop for souvenirs.
 The event is held at the Chisholm Trail Museum.
 Check out all of Cleburne’s most popular annual events here.

 3. Tour the Layland Museum.